 The purpose of the concentration in learning disabilities is to prepare specialists in the area of learning disabilities.
 Such specialists are prepared to serve as resource teachers, teacher consultants and special class teachers who work with children and youth with learning disabilities.
 Program graduates will be eligible for professional licensure with an endorsement in the area of learning disabilities as specified by the Commonwealth of Virginia.
 In some instances it is possible to meet endorsement requirements prior to the completion of the master's program.
 The minimum requirement for the graduate concentration in learning disabilities is the satisfactory completion of 33 credit hours of prescribed course work.
-A student admitted to the program with deficiencies will be requirement.
+A student admitted to the program with deficiencies will be required to take appropriate course work beyond the minimum program requirement.